ysyk2021/innovative-business-mindful-creativity-techniques-for-innovation-and-success-in-the-corporate-world/src/chapter-10-2.md

-# Strategies for Maintaining Innovative Mindset, Preventing Burnout, and Managing Future Challenges in Sustaining Innovation

 Sustaining innovation is an ongoing process that requires a continuous commitment to learning, experimentation, and improvement.
 However, sustaining innovation can also be challenging, particularly as companies face new challenges and market conditions.
 In this chapter, we will explore strategies for maintaining an innovative mindset, preventing burnout, and managing future challenges in sustaining innovation.